tomdakin/com6513-cwi-tom-dakin/README.md

 The main datasets are included in ./datasets

-A frequency index for Spanish words is included in this implementation.
+A frequency index for Spanish words is used in this implementation.
 This index was derived from the work of Matthias Buchmeier - https://en.wiktionary.org/wiki/User:Matthias_Buchmeier .

 #### Dependencies
 * sci-kit learn